 A rider in red armor controlled Paraxis.
 He also noticed me and made the beast rise high into the sky.
 I got dizzy.
 The city under us was rapidly turning into crumbles spilled on the ground.
 I clenched my teeth and tried not to look down.
 The rider was my target.
 We started fighting at incredible height, with hurricane wind whistling in our ears.
 The dragon couldn’t help his rider in any way, so we were evenly matched.
 I almost out the rider when Paraxis turned sharply in the air.
 Having lost my balance, I hit my head on the armor on the dragon’s back and fell down.
 I expected that I would inevitably crash down, so I closed my eyes calmly.

-When I opened them again, I found myself in a strange cave next to a blonde blue-eyed warrior, who was cooking something from herbs on a little fire.
+When I opened them again, I found myself in a strange cave next to a blonde blue-eyed warrior, who was cooking something from herbs on a small fire.
 The warrior’s armor seemed vaguely familiar, but when I tried to remember where I saw it, I felt dizzy again and I had a splitting headache.

 – Are you Arakat, the god of war? — I asked him.